oasis-tcs/odata-vocabularies/vocabularies/Org.OData.JSON.V1.md

 }
 ```

-This allows to filter and sort by values in that resume, and extract parts of the resume as a dynamic JSON stream property
+This allows to filter and sort by values in that resume, and extract parts of the resume as a dynamic JSON data property
 ```http
 GET http://www.example.com/mycompany/Employees
       ?$filter=resume/JSON.value('$.lastname') eq 'Doe'